goessl/MachineLearning/README.md

 If you would like to see the progress, decomment this line in the train method:

 ```
-//      //For debugging output progress
+//      //For debugging: output the progress
 //      System.out.println(100.0*k/loops + "%: " + costs[k]);
 ```